stephanmg/Branch-Generator/README.md

 # Y-Generator
 Generates 2-way dendritic branches with variable branching angle and branch lengths starting from a simple point soma.
+*Note*: If you had previously a local copy (clone) of this repository, this is not further maintained.
+The repository now reflects a clean from scratch code base.

 ## Build
 - Clone this repository